abs428/fastpandas/docs/source/start.rst

         :file: ../data/sample_journey.csv
         :align: left

     Wagoners can work for **8 hours** straight before they feel the need to rest.
 Their work involves both riding and "unloading the goods".
-Unloading invloves siphoning the precious fluid from the barrels on their wagons to small bottles that can be sold to the fashinable that can afford them.
+Unloading invloves siphoning the precious fluid from the barrels on their wagons to small bottles that can be sold to the fashionable folk that can afford them.
 Unloading takes about **2 hours at the destination**.
 After working for 8 hours, the Wagoner takes a short break lasting **30 minutes**.
 Then he continues working till he has worked for a total of **14 hours**.
 At this point, his day ends and he falls asleep, irrespective of where he is [#]_ .
 His "internal clock" resets after a **10 hour** slumber and he's ready for another 14 hours of work.

     By some arcane means, somebody smart at the Company decided that a Wagoner can visit at most 4 towns in one journey [#]_ .
 The schedule above is of one such long journey.
 Journeys that have only one destination were the most common.
 Note that the unloading time at the last destination in every journey is not considered as work.
 Unloading time is also not considered for certain destinations even though they are part of a long journey [#]_.
 A Wagoner starts a new journey at daybreak (5 A.M. sharp) and this particular route